-In this time and age, setting up an eCommerce store is easy.
+In this time, setting up an eCommerce store is easy.
 The difficulty lies in making money off it.
 We agree that generating revenue online is the “in” thing but honestly speaking – not every business is able to provide products or services and at the same time generate enviable sales to keep the online store afloat.

 So yes – as a marketer you should understand that no matter how cool your brand is, it ultimately needs to earn money.
 And sooner or later, the business funds would reach an all-time low and your eCommerce store will be back to being a dream.

-By the end of this post, you’ll be able to take your fledging store and turn it into a powerhouse that generates sales day and night.
+By the end of this post, you’ll be able to take your fledgling store and turn it into a powerhouse that generates sales day and night.

 Best Ways To Boost eCommerce Store Sales in 2021

 Therefore, to avoid finding yourself in this situation, it is important you follow these clever ways to boost your online sales: